 Is October a good time to visit Indonesia?

-Absolutely, October is a fantastic time to visit this country.
-Though the weather in Indonesia in October is varied depending on the region you plan to visit, you can still expect sunny days with only occasional showers.
+October is a fantastic time to visit Indonesia, though the weather varies depending on the region you plan to visit.
+You can still expect sunny days with only occasional showers, especially in popular spots like Bali and Java, which generally stay dry and bright.

 Temperatures are usually warm and great for beach days and swimming if you can avoid the rain.
 The seas are calm this month, and diving and snorkeling are popular.